ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **loading sample**: the sample loaded into a 10x lane, which is usually the biological sample but may be a hash of many biological samples

 * **sequencing libraries**: the end product(s) from a 10x chip lane.
 A single 10x lane can produce a single (e.g. GEX) or multiple sequencing libraries (e.g. GEX and VDJ; or GEX, ADT, and HTO).
-These sequencing libraries will either be pooled into a single pooled sample and sequenced or run on separate sequencing runs (e.g. as is the case for VDJ and GEX which require different sequencing conditions)
+These sequencing libraries will either be pooled into a single pooled library and sequenced or run on separate sequencing runs (e.g. as is the case for VDJ and GEX which require different sequencing conditions)

-* **pooled sample**: a combination of several indexed sequencing libraries (from several 10x chip lanes) for loading into a sequencer and obtaining a BCL file
+* **pooled library**: a combination of several indexed sequencing libraries (from several 10x chip lanes) for loading into a sequencer and obtaining a BCL file

-* **BCL files**: contains sequencing information on a pooled sample (e.g. set of multiplexed sequencing libraries)
+* **BCL files**: contains sequencing information on a pooled library (e.g. set of multiplexed sequencing libraries)

 * **FASTQs**: the products of de-multiplexing BCL files